New! Stander

 • The body support is a large, padded area, supporting the user’s pelvis and trunk, and is the base for several important straps and lateral supports.

-• Because of the numerous adjustments, and ability to accommodate various sizes of user, it is important to position the user at the correct height in the product, with their hips on the body support pad near the level of the “HIP” indicator.
+• Because of the numerous adjustments and the capacity to accommodate various sizes of user, it is important to position the user at the correct height in the product – with their hips on the body support pad near the level of the “HIP” indicator.

 Caregiver handle